carterclairee/carterclairee/README.md

 📖 Reading anything really, but I'm always looking for my next historical fiction read.

 🍽️ Cooking and meal planning dishes that are mostly healthy, kid- and grown-up-approved, and budget-friendly.
 It's an art!
 And maybe also a science.
-It was the inspiration for my project [Fridge to Fork](https://github.com/Ingersdotter/Fridge-to-Fork).
+It was the inspiration for my project [Fridge to Fork](https://github.com/Ingersdotter/Fridge-to-Fork), a full stack app for making the most out of what's in your fridge and pantry by matching ingredients to recipes based on your diet.